Smit024/Smit-Patel/README.md

 I'm an AI Developer passionate about building intelligent, user-friendly applications by combining machine learning, NLP.
 I'm currently pursuing my **Master of Science in Artificial Intelligence** at Saint Louis University, graduating in May 2026.

-My core interest lies at the intersection of full-stack development, AI-driven automation, and data analytics.
+My core interest lies at the intersection of AI driven automation, Research.

 ---